Apply for VetLEAD

 Applying for VetLEAD consists of five steps.
 All steps must be completed and all requested documents must be received by the application deadline of 4 p.m.
 CST on Friday, April 24, 2020.
 Questions can be directed to Karen Nelson via email at [email protected], or by telephone at (612) 624-9780.

 Applicants must meet the following basic requirements to be eligible for VetLEAD:

 - Enrolled full time at Florida Agricultural and Mechanical University in a College of Agriculture and Food Science program and have completed at least 60 credits at FAMU.

 - Currently classified at sophomore status according to FAMU transcript

-- This is based on credits earned according to an applicant's FAMU transcript, and not based on year enrolled in the major (for example, you are a senior based on credis, but in your second year within the Animal Science program at FAMU.
-Unfortunately you would be ineligible.).
+- This is based on credits earned according to an applicant's FAMU transcript, and not based on year enrolled in the major (for example, you are a senior based on credits, but in your second year within the Animal Science program at FAMU, you would be ineligible, unfortunately).

 - Not currently applying for admission to any other D.V.M. program through VMCAS

 Well qualified applicants will possess many of the following:

 - ACT score of 25 or higher or SAT score of 1130 or higher